WriteCodeRAM/web102_prework/README.md

 Describe any challenges encountered while building the app.

-Throughout the prework I was quite familiar with many of the topics covered, the slight hiccup I had was when asked to use the reduce function instead of the basic for loop, after a while I see the benfeits and the brevity of using reduce.
-Aside from that I also had difficulty getting liceCAP software to function and capture screen properly to record a GIF.
+I was quite familiar with many of the topics covered, the slight hiccup I had was when asked to use the reduce function instead of the basic for loop, after a while I see the benfeits and the brevity of using reduce.

 ## License